Statistical and Computational Guarantees for Influence Diagnostics

 \section{CONCLUSION}

 As statistical learning models and deep nets are being increasingly used, influence diagnostics are precious tools to study the influence of datapoints on predictions, decisions, and outcomes.
 In this paper, we presented statistical and computational guarantees for influence functions for generalized linear models.
 We established the statistical consistency of most influential subsets method \citep{broderick2020automatic} together with nonasymptotic bounds.
 We illustrated our results on simulated and real datasets.
-Extending our results to sparse regularized models as well as deep neural network models are interesting venues for future work. \paragraph{Acknowledgements} This work was supported by NSF DMS-2023166, NSF CCF-2019844, NSF DMS-2052239, NSF DMS-2134012, NSF DMS-2133244, NIH, CIFAR-LMB, and faculty research awards.
-Part of this work was done while Zaid Harchaoui was visiting the Simons Institute for the Theory of Computing, and while Krishna Pillutla was at the University of Washington.
+Extending our results to sparse regularized models as well as deep neural network models are interesting venues for future work. \paragraph{Acknowledgements} This work was supported by NSF DMS-2023166, CCF-2019844, DMS-2052239, DMS-2134012, DMS-2133244, NIH, CIFAR-LMB, and research awards.
+Part of this work was done while Z. Harchaoui was visiting the Simons Institute for the Theory of Computing, and while K. Pillutla was at the University of Washington.